nickalreadyinuse/alpinefaction/README.md

 * `rf://` protocol handler for joining servers

 Level/mod development:
-* DDS texture support
-* OGG audio support
-* Many new event scripting objects for use crafting logic in maps
+* 30+ new event scripting objects for crafting advanced logic systems in maps
 * Support for dynamic lights in maps
 * Support for using dynamic lights, particle emitters, and push regions with movers
+* Enhanced and more immersive skyboxes
 * Removed legacy PS2 compatibility measures that resulted in decreased map performance
 * Access for many hardcoded settings to be customized in mods
 * Support for custom HUDs and translation packs as clientside mods
 * Ability to use custom meshes in multiplayer
 * Enhanced trigger options for multiplayer
 * Full color range lightmaps (removed lightmap clamping)
+* DDS texture support
+* OGG audio support
-* Support for custom BIK videos in mods
+* Support for custom BIK videos and bluebeard.bty in mods
+* Advanced debugging features for developing maps and mods
 * Many engine geometry and object limits raised or removed
-* Many level editor bug fixes and performance improvements
+* Many level editor bug fixes, performance, and workflow improvements

 See the [CHANGELOG file](docs/CHANGELOG.md) for a detailed list of all features.